harlyq/aframe-sprite-particles-component/README.md

 When using **source**, the particles positions are based off of the vector from the particle component's entities' position to the source position, so if the particle component's entity moves, then the whole particle system will move as well.
 It is recommended that the particle component's entity does not move when using **source**.

-Ribbons provide a screen space line (can be textured) that follow a particle's path.
-Wide ribbons will appear twisted when they change direction quickly because the ribbon cannot fit in the space on the screen.
-They have a higher GPU cost than particles.
+`ribbon` provides a screen space line (can be textured) that follow a particle's path.
+Wide ribbons will appear twisted when they change direction quickly because the ribbon cannot fit in the space on the screen. `ribbon3d` is a three dimensional strip that follows a particle, so it may be very thin when viewed side-on, and will need **materialSide** = `double` to see both front and back sides.
+Both have a higher GPU cost than particles.

 For **ribbonShape** we can either pick one of the listed shapes, or we can define a glsl function for the shape by using an `=` as the first character.
 The function has one parameter p, which is 0 for the beginning of the trail and 1 for the end of the trail.
 For example:
 ```html